kuroxide/ECSK/README.md

 - 24 diodes ($12-$30AUD).
 I used some very cheap 1N4002 diodes (200 for $12AUD).
 Basically any through-hole diodes with a DO-41 footprint or 7.62mm pin pitch will work.
 - 24 keycaps ($20-$infinityAUD).
 This really just depends on how much you're willing to spend.
 I used some blank XDA profile caps which I got for $20AUD.
 - The PCB.
 The price for this is difficult to pinpoint.
 I got mine produced by JLCPCB for about $40AUD shipped.
 Keep in mind most fabs have a minimum order quantity.
-- The case.
+- **Note: the case will not work with v2 of the PCB!** The case.
 This is free if you have a) A 3D printer ready to go or b) A friend/school/acquaintance who will let you use their printer.
 Otherwise, you can order it to be made with some service.
 I suggest ditching the case entirely and just going with PCB-mount switches.

 ## Building the board
 All components should be soldered to the top of the PCB (the face with the silkscreen markings.) \